ABdroid926/Bibilog/README.md

 # Bibilog
-A python based library system, hopefully compatible with both iOS and Windows.
+A python based library system designed for easy adaptation.

+Bibilog is a part of a school project.